 Made of tooth-colored material, composite fillings restore the teeth’s natural beauty.
 Composite fillings can be matched very closely to your natural tooth color and are virtually indistinguishable from non-restored teeth.
-Composite fillings are excellent options for front teeth, but our doctors may prefer them for selected sites on posterior teeth as well.
 The composites we use have proven to be extremely durable.

 A crown is a restoration that covers a tooth in order to strengthen it as well as restore it to its normal shape and size.
-A crown may be placed to support a large filling when there is little remaining tooth structure, attach a bridge, protect weak teeth from fracturing, or restore fractured teeth.
+A crown may be placed to support a large filling when there is little remaining tooth structure, attach a bridge, protect weak teeth from fracturing, or restore cracked/fractured teeth.
 A tooth that has been treated with root canal therapy will require a crown following treatment to provide strength and support to the tooth.
 We only use materials for crowns that will provide the longest lasting benefits and most natural look to our patients.
 In cases of extreme tooth structure breakdown, a core or core build-up may also be indicated to aid in protecting the remaining tooth structure and help support the crown.

 A fixed bridge, usually made of porcelain fused to metal, is used to replace missing teeth.
 A bridge helps to create a normal bite, prevent stress on the dental arch, prevent the drifting and tilt of adjacent teeth, inhibit decay in difficult areas, and slow the onset of periodontal diseases.
 Bridges are composed of abutments (the sound teeth on either side acting as supports) and the span (a framework attached to the abutments with artificial teeth attached to that framework).
 Our patients appreciate the expertise and training that Drs.
 Nick and Nate Pound have in this field as well as success with their patients.